Intro

 publish data using channels (meaning data can be sent across thread boundaries).

-In this case the broadcast can publish Bytes
+In this case the broadcast can publish Bytes.

 It’s important to note that any

-data published by a broadcast has to implement Clone
+data published by a broadcast has to implement Clone as the data has to be

 cloned to be sent to multiple recipients.